Gervig/Business-Intelligence-Exam/README.md

 ## Research Questions
 In this project we will investigate the following questions:

-1) When should a company release a game to maximize sales at launch?
+1) When should a company release a game to maximize sales at launch? which genre?
+ML multiple linær reg month
 2) Which consoles should a game be developed for?
+ML ex - classficastion
-3) How can trends be predicted so that a game is released when its genre is popular?
+3) How can trends be predicted so that a game is released when its genre is popular? how long intervals before genre is "hot"
-4) Which game genres sell better in which regions, so that companies know where to market their games?
+4) Which game genres sell better in which regions, so that companies know where to market their games? which games for which regions

 ## Hypothesis
 Our hypothesis for the above mentioned questions: